 Los Hermanos

 Slip into DC’s Columbia Heights corner for an epic Dominican luncheon spread at Los Hermanos.
-Two dollar empanadas and $10 Banderas (platters of rice, protein, and side) merge Spanish, African, and indigenous Taino flavors into one very satisfying and easygoing meal.
+Two dollar empanadas and $10 Banderas (platters of rice, protein, and side) merge Spanish, African, and indigenous Taino flavors into one very satisfying and easygoing meal, making it a fantastic choice for cheap eats in the city and great happy hour items!

 Wiseguy Pizza

-Snag two slices of Wiseguy pizza for under $10, even for specialty slices.
-Three DC locations— spread out around the city—ensure a convenient pizza pit-stop, no matter where the midday hunger pangs strike.
+Snag two slices of one of the best pizza from Wiseguy for under $10, even for specialty slices.
+With multiple locations spread out around the city—ensure a convenient pizza pit-stop, no matter where the midday hunger pangs strike.

 Roaming Rooster